gjoni/iPot/README.md

-# aace
+# aace-rrce
-A program to calculate inter- and intra-protein energies.
+A simple program to calculate inter- and intra-protein energies.